Q: What is creativity?

 Breakthrough came during Sydney Olympics Games 2000 with a Chinese idea.
 Chinese dotcoms knew SMS and made a smart offer to send good news text messages to mobile phones when Chinese athletics won medals.
 Phone number registration via web was needed.
 China Mobile accepted the idea and good news SMS started to peep-peep in tens of thousands handsets.

 SMS-based good news text messages became an eye-opening success.
 Chinese dotcoms probably got never paid for their idea and service.
 But suddenly everyone was eager, ready and willing to take more business opportunities with SMS texting.

 China's decision to start SMS with very low tariff made it match for mass market.
 Later the tariff for MMS was set high and service became a flop: my recommendation for MMS tariff was 0,5RMB but much higher value was set without proper arguments.
 Fast growing mobile subscriber base opened opportunities for new developer companies, hundreds of them, to start business with SMS ideas, content and games.

 CREATIVE OR RATIONAL?

 I saw a Chinese water-colour painting, hills covered by mist.
 My Chinese friend told me the painting was creative.

 I asked him to tell more.
-He explained "It's that mist.
+He explained: "It's that mist.
 You can imagine anything you like since there is the mist.
-Your creativity is enabled by the mist".
-Imagine the potent of Chinese water-colour versus clarity of European oil paintings.
+Your creativity is enabled by that mist.
+Think of the difference between Chinese water-colour and European oil paintings".

 In case of SMS texting, Europeans might call Chinese creative choice as rational business choice.
 But creativity, the mist factor, was there when SMS was activated.
 Chinese student on CCTV didn't have it all wrong.
-Behind the mist were choice, pandora, decision, function.
-SMS begun in China and gave the birth to creative industry of Chinese developers and service providers.
+Behind the mist was a pandora, choice, decision, function.
+SMS activation in China and gave the birth to creative digital industry, Chinese developers and service providers.